yannickl88/blog-articles/drafts/machine-learning-naive-bayes.md

 ### Learning

 Before the algorithm can do anything, it requires a training set with historic information.
-It must know two things: which word occurs how many times for each type, and how many documents are there per type.
-This implementation will store this information in two arrays.
-One which will contain the word counts per type and one which contains the documents counts per type.
+It must know two things: which word occurs how many times for each `Type`, and how many documents (or statements) are there per `Type`.
+The implementation will store this information in two arrays.
+One which contains the word counts per `Type` and one which contains the documents counts per `Type`.
 All the other information can be aggregated from those arrays.
-An implementation would look like:
+The implementation would look like:

 ```php
 function learn($statement, $type)